 As the host of this series, I had the opportunity to immerse myself in the scientific research conducted by our guest speakers, which focuses on the connections between the habitat types of the Fraser Estuary and the species they support.
 I learned how access to salt marsh habitat is critical for juvenile salmon, how researchers in Washington have used Southern Resident killer whale poo to quantify the importance of Fraser Chinook salmon in their diets, and how a global community of bird researchers are using tiny GPS tracking ‘backpacks’ to better understand the migration patterns of shorebirds.
 As I mostly focus on salmon conservation in my role at Raincoast, learning how the Fraser Estuary is connected to other ecosystems across hemispheres through the Pacific Flyway was absolutely fascinating.
-Isn’t it amazing that the Western Sandpiper migrates 18,000 kilometers, twice a year?
+Isn’t it amazing that the Western Sandpiper migrates 18,000 kilometers, each year?

 Throughout the series we also learned of the cultural importance of the estuary to Indigenous Nations of the Lower Fraser and listened to stories that describe their inherent connection with the delta.
 Memories of foraging for crab in the intertidal, fishing in the estuary, and stewardship activities that connect people with place were generously shared with participants.
 Learning this rich cultural, social and ecological significance of the estuary was complemented by research led by Raincoast team members and colleagues, who have identified the vulnerabilities of the Fraser Estuary to continued loss of habitat, ongoing development, climate change and a growing human population.